fusionjs/fusionjs.github.io/documentation/docs/guides/styling.md

 # Styling components

 It's possible to use any CSS framework or library with Fusion.js.
-Below we provide a guide for using styletron, a high performance atomic CSS library that is maintained by the Fusion.js team.
+Below we provide a guide for using Styletron, a high-performance atomic CSS library maintained by the Fusion.js team.

 * [Custom styling](#custom-styling)
 * [3rd party stylesheets](#3rd-party-stylesheets)